peterpme/knowledge/life-of-http-request.md

 Recursive DNS Search:
 - `Root Nameserver`
-- `ORG Nameserver`
+- `TLD Nameserver`
 - `Facebook.com nameserver returns the designated IP`

-Since facebook.com has multiple servers all over the world, there is a system for connecting you with the best available option.
-The options include:
+Since facebook.com has multiple servers all over the world, they have their own nameservers that connect you with the best available option.
+There are many ways other providers can do this, here are a few:

 - Round Robin - DNS returns multiple IP addresses
 - Load Balancer - piece of hardware that forwards requests to other servers
 - Geographic DNS - returning a different IP depending on the client's geographic location.
 This is how `CDN`'s work.

+Once the correct IP is found, the browser sends an HTTP GET request to the web server.

 Once the right IP address is found, browser initiates a TCP connection with the server
 - Browser sends `GET HTTP Request` to the server according to HTTP protocol